|Coordinates:||55.1715 N 14.9616 E|

-Coins on the floor of Østerlars Church were minted in 1157 - thus it is assumed that the church was constructed some years afterwards - circa 1160.
+Coins on the floor of Østerlars Church were minted in 1157 - thus it is assumed that the church was constructed some years afterwards - around 1160.
 This was the time when people of Bornholm were just Christianized.

 Name of the church

 Church was devoted to Roman martyr St. Lawrence.
 The Danish version of his name is Lars.
-The present name was coined in 17th century, when "Øster" (eastern) was added in front of "lars" in order to distinguish this church from the nearby Ny-Lars (New Lawrence) church.
+The present name was coined in the 17th century, when "Øster" (eastern) was added in front of "lars" in order to distinguish this church from the nearby Ny-Lars (New Lawrence) church.